Kansas Turnpike: Design

-Because the Kansas Turnpike was built before the Interstate Highway System, it is not engineered to current Interstate Highway standards; however, as with all other toll roads that predated the Interstate Highway System, the highway is grandfathered from Interstate standards.
+Because the Kansas Turnpike was built before the Interstate Highway System, it is not engineered to current Interstate Highway standards; however, as with all other toll roads that predated the Interstate Highway System, the highway was grandfathered to Interstate standards.
 The turnpike was originally constructed with lanes only 12 ft wide.
 Notably, the turnpike was built without a 36 ft median.
 When it opened, the central reservation was a 20 ft depressed median.
 Starting in 1985, Jersey barriers were installed along its entire length.

 Kansas Turnpike mileposts are continuous along the entire length of the turnpike.
 Originally, milepost numbering began with 0 at the junction of the 18th Street Expressway and counted up as one traveled west then south, with milepost 236 appearing at the southern terminus.
 Then, in 1973, the KTA completely reversed the numbering, and now milemarkers begin at the point where I-35 enters Kansas at the southern border.
 These numbers are continued along the other three Interstates that make up the turnpike, rather than numbering each Interstate individually, leading to discontinuous numbering on I-70—the exit numbers on tolled I-70 are much lower than those on free I-70.

 The majority of the Kansas Turnpike, from the Oklahoma state line to Topeka, was constructed with 4 in asphalt.
 The 55 mi from Topeka to Kansas City was built with Portland cement concrete.
 Curves along the turnpike are limited to 3° and grades limited to 3%.
 Early reports said that curves were designed to accommodate speeds of 70 to 75 mph.
 When built, the turnpike was designed to allow 18000 lb axle loads.
 Minimum sight distances were kept at 725 ft.
 The 300 ft right-of-way featured fenced edges to prevent cattle from entering the roadway and to discourage toll evasion.